Constitution of North Carolina: Infeasible provisions

 In addition, federal and state court decisions have narrowed the scope of at least two sections of the constitution.
 Article 2, sections 3 & 5, sub-section 2 state that counties must not be divided when drawing state legislative districts.
 This provision is known as the "Whole County Provision."
 However, in 1981, the federal Justice Department ruled that this provision was inconsistent with the Voting Rights Act.
 The state thus ignored the Whole County Provision until 2002.
 That year, the North Carolina Supreme Court ruled that the state constitution's equal protection clause presumed single-member districts and was thus a limitation on the Whole County Provision.
 It can also be argued that the "one person, one vote" rule from Reynolds v.
 Sims also limits this provision.

 Section 2 of Article 11 ("Death Punishment") limits executions to "murder, arson, burglary, and rape".
 Per Kennedy v.
 Louisiana, the last three are inapplicable.

 North Carolina Amendment 1's declaration to not recognize same-sex marriages is contrary to the Fourteenth Amendment to the United States Constitution as interpreted by the United States Supreme Court in Obergefell v.
-Hodges.
+Hodges, as well as the federal Respect for Marriage Act.